josmar-crwdstffng/angular/aio/content/guide/docs-style-guide.md

 The second link downloads the sample app.

-Define live examples by one or more `stackblitz.json` files in the root of a code sample folder.
+Define live examples by one or more `stackblitz.json` files in the root of a code sample directory.
-Each sample folder usually has a single unnamed definition file, the default `stackblitz.json`.
+Each sample directory usually has a single unnamed definition file, the default `stackblitz.json`.

 ### Live Example for named StackBlitz